 STORAGE – LEFTOVERS

 This salad is best enjoyed fresh.
 I wouldn’t recommend storing it.
 Nevertheless, you may use some ingredients for the next day’s cooking.
-My grandmother’s -zero waste food- method uses leftover tomatoes and Greek salad liquid for cooking “ladera”.
+My grandmother’s -zero-waste food- method uses leftover tomatoes and Greek salad liquid for cooking “ladera”.
 Those dishes use tomato & olive oil to simmer vegetables or/and legumes so Greek salad’s leftover tomatoes are serving that purpose!

 If you make this recipe, you have to let me know!
 I absolutely love your feedback.
 This is a huge motivation for me and it keeps 30daysofgreekfood’s kitchen alive.
-Bookmark this recipe and leave your rate and comment below, or take a photo with your Traditional Greek Salad and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.
+Bookmark this recipe and leave your rate and comment below, or take a photo with your Greek Village Salad and tag me on Instagram with #30daysofgreekfood and Facebook with @30daysofgreekfood.

 - 3 large or 4 medium ripe tomatoes, any kind